ubergeek77/Lemmy-Easy-Deploy/ADVANCED_CONFIGURATION.md

 # Will be loaded by the 'lemmy-ui' service
 ./custom/customLemmy-ui.env

-# Will be loaded by the 'pictrs' ervice
+# Will be loaded by the 'pictrs' service
 ./custom/customPictrs.env

 # Will be loaded by the 'postgres' service